 Symptoms of an Allergic Reaction

 When someone got allergic to insect stings, the immune system treats proteins in the insect’s venom as harmful invaders.
 To respond back, the immune system fights off the invader which causes an allergic reaction.
-The chemicals like histamine released in the body which causes someone to have mild or severe allergic reaction symptoms.
+The chemicals like histamine are released in the body which causes someone to have mild or severe allergic reaction symptoms.

 Symptoms of a mild allergic reaction